jquansah/hackag.tech/README.md

 | 4pm | Group Report out | Teams Report on Progress. |

 ### Hackathon Work (write, test, write, test, write, test...)
-**Mon, July 10 to Wed, July 12, 10am Pacific Time**, Anaheim, California @ ASABE Conference.
+**Mon, July 29 to Wed, July 31, 10am Pacific Time**, Anaheim, California @ ASABE Conference.

 **Location:** Hack-a-thon Area in the Exhibit Hall

-Work on your designs!
-Ask for help from people that stop by!
-The space is yours.
+The Hack-a-thon teams will be working on their designs and developing them throughout the conference.
+Feel free to stop by and check out the work.

+See something interesting?
+Feel free to ask the team how you help!
+We can always use more participants.

 ### Final Demos
-**Wed, July 12, 10:15am to 12:15pm Pacific Time**, Anaheim, California @ ASABE Conference.
+**Wed, July 31, 10:15am to 12:15pm Pacific Time**, Anaheim, California @ ASABE Conference.

 **Location:** Hack-a-thon Area in the Exhibit Hall